zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/10-executing-post-upgrade-tasks.md

 > **Important:** If you have not already done so, you must also [install and configure a standalone Elasticsearch](https://help.liferay.com/hc/en-us/articles/360028711132-Installing-Elasticsearch) or [Solr](placeholder) instance to run in production.
 By default, Liferay DXP ships with an embedded configuration for Elasticsearch for demo purposes.
 This configuration is not supported in production.

-Once indexing is enabled and Elasticsearch is configured, re-index Liferay DXP's search indices.
+Once indexing is enabled and your search engine is configured, re-index Liferay DXP's search indices.
 In DXP 7.2, you can do this in the UI after starting up Liferay DXP by navigating to _Control Panel_ → _Configuration_ → _Search_ and then clicking _Reindex all search indexes_.

 ![Reindex from the _Search_ configuration page in the Control Panel.](./executing-post-upgrade-tasks/images/01.png)